ThrowawayUserWasTaken/GildedRose-Refactoring-Kata/Kotlin/log.md

-[x] Replace all names of items with the defined constants [ ] Extract quality update to make Gilded Rose test easier to read [ ] Finalize everything with a reflection on this exercise
+[x] Replace all names of items with the defined constants [ ] Extract quality update to make Gilded Rose test easier to read [ ] Finalize everything with a reflection on this exercise [ ] Add docs to quality.
+It is between 0 and 50, except for certain items

 Time log: 1:15 on the first two tasks and some more (undefined) work